Not sure what to do next? Follow these steps to get into your dream program at Humber.

 Attend orientation to find where your classes are and see the facilities and services available to you at Humber.

 At Humber we are all invested in your success.
-Find more about all the services and supports Humber has to offer.
+Learn more about all the services and supports Humber has to offer.

 Learn more about your student government on campus, Ignite!